nasa/openmct/docs/src/design/proposals/APIRedesign.md

 ## Plugin Developer Feedback

-This feedback comes from developers who have worked on plugins for Open MCT Web, but have not worked on the platform.
+This feedback comes from developers who have worked on plugins for Open MCT, but have not worked on the platform.

 ### Plugin Developer 1

-Used Open MCT Web over the course of several months (on a less-than-half-time basis) to develop a spectrum visualization plugin.
+Used Open MCT over the course of several months (on a less-than-half-time basis) to develop a spectrum visualization plugin.